simontran7/systems/operating-systems/introduction.md

 3. The trap instruction will them perform two actions atomically:
     - Switch the CPU's privilege level from ring 3 to ring 0 by flipping the mode bit from 1 to 0
     - Jump to a fixed, kernel-controlled entry point
-4. Once inside the kernel with elevated privilege, the kernel looks at a syscall number and arguments, figures out what was requested, and performs the operation itself.
+4. The kernel looks at a syscall number and arguments, and performs the operation itself.
-5. When done, the kernel executes a return-from-trap instruction which switches the CPU back to ring 3 and resumes the application program.
+5. The kernel executes a return-from-trap instruction which switches the CPU back to ring 3 and resumes the application program.

 <img src="images/user_mode_kernel_mode_transition.svg" width="500">